The responsibility rests with patients to contact CANSA for assistance. Read more...

 Categories: A Loved One has Cancer, CANSA Webinars, Caregiving and Cancer, I have Cancer, No-Tobacco Campaign, Types of cancer

-1 August 2023 – recording available: World Lung Cancer Day Webinar Lung cancer is the most common cancer worldwide, accounting for 2.1 million new cases and 1.8 million deaths in 2018.
-(1) More than two-thirds of lung cancer patients are diagnosed at a late stage, after the cancer has spread to other parts of the […]
+Lung cancer is the most common cancer worldwide, accounting for 2.1 million new cases and 1.8 million deaths in 2018.
+(1) More than two-thirds of lung cancer patients are diagnosed at a late stage, after the cancer has spread to other parts of the body.
+(2) Even with surgery, radiation therapy and chemotherapy, the 5 […]

 Read morePublished: 7 November 2021